A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Related Work

 \textbf{SFC-based mapping:} Service entities are represented as linear function chains, explicitly considering fine-grained network links and corresponding resource requirements between service functions.
-He et al.\cite{serviceoriented} addressed heterogeneous resource orchestration in space-air-ground integrated networks by modeling SFC mapping and resource allocation as an MINLP problem, proposing an alternating iterative algorithm.
-Dong et al.\cite{standing} proposed a federated meta-reinforcement learning method for fast, privacy-preserving policy adaptation in SFC-based 6G network slicing, while Zhang et al.\cite{sfcmigration} introduced a heuristic for joint SFC placement and VNF migration in multi-domain networks.
-Most of these works do not explore the co-location of service functions.
-Wang et al.\cite{sfccolocate} investigated co-location strategies to improve resource utilization and latency and proposed a parallelized SFC deployment algorithm on a CPU+DPU heterogeneous architecture for enhanced flexibility and performance.
+He et al.\cite{serviceoriented} addressed heterogeneous resource orchestration in space-air-ground integrated networks by modeling SFC mapping and resource allocation as a nonconvex optimization problem and proposing an alternating iterative algorithm.
+Dong et al.\cite{standing} proposed a federated meta-reinforcement learning method for fast, privacy-preserving policy adaptation in SFC-based 6G network slicing, while Zhang et al.\cite{sfcmigration} introduced a heuristic for joint SFC placement and virtual network function migration in multi-domain networks.
+Most of these works do not explore the co-location of \SF s.
+Notably, Wang et al.\cite{sfccolocate} investigated co-location strategies to improve resource utilization and latency performance, and proposed a parallelized SFC deployment algorithm on a heterogeneous architecture for enhanced flexibility and performance.
 Nevertheless, the linear chaining model of SFC limits its implementation flexibility to support complex topologies and diverse service requirements, making it less suitable for CPN-oriented service mapping.